 Avoid this pitfall by setting yourself a rule for how much you will pay for a share.
 For example, you could set a limit of 15 times current earnings (a PE of 15) or 20 times ten year average earnings.
 Whatever rule you set, stick to it.

-If you are going to manage your own investments, you should seriously consider subscribing to suitable investment software like SharePad or ShareScope to help you find attractive investment opportunities.
-For example, SharePad has filtered the FTSE 350 for stocks which meet the criteria above and found 20 matches.
+If you are going to manage your own investments, you should seriously consider subscribing to suitable investment software like ShareScope to help you find attractive investment opportunities.
+For example, ShareScope has filtered the FTSE 350 for stocks which meet the criteria above and found 20 matches.
 Of these, it is pretty easy to understand the businesses of JD Sports (sports clothing retailer), Stagecoach (public transport) and Inter-Continental Hotels.

 Alternatively, your broker's website may help you find out some of the information - like dividend record and profit growth.
 Once you have identified some interesting-looking shares, call your broker and ask them about the more in-depth items such as interest cover, free cash conversion and returns (ROCE).